qBioTurin/Lotka-Volterra/ReadMe.md

 The Lotka–Volterra model
 ------------------------

-The Lotka-Volterra model is defined by a pair of s, which describes the dynamics of biological systems characterized by two species that may interact, one as a predator and the other as prey.
+The Lotka-Volterra model is defined by a pair of ODEs, which describes the dynamics of biological systems characterized by two species that may interact, one as a predator and the other as prey.
 From the literature it is possible to find several definitions of this model , and in a